CHIN 7013EX - Translation and Interpreting Internship

 Learning & Teaching Activities

-Learning & Teaching ModesStudents will be placed at a government agency, private business, or an organisation who requests translation work by a student.
-A standard logbook and employer’s report will be provided for students to record their activities and for the supervisor at the workplace to assess their performance.
+Learning & Teaching ModesStudents are encouraged to contact potential employers at a government agency, private business, or an organisation who requests translation work by a student.
+A standard logbook will be provided for students to record their activities.
+Internship guidelines and evaluation report form will be provided to the supervisor at the workplace to assess students’ performance.
 Guest lectures by professional translators/interpreters or observation of professional translation/interpreting may be organised for students to gain an insight into how a practitioner approaches translation tasks.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The information below is provided as a guide to assist students in engaging appropriately with the course requirements.